mesqueeb/case-anything/README.md

 ### When special characters are involved

-I have extended regular alphabet with the most common "Latin-1 Supplement" special characters.
+I have extended regular alphabet with the most common _Latin-1 Supplement_ special characters.

 The coolest thing about this library is that it will **"convert" special characters into regular alphabet** for the cases used as variable names! 😎